IBU Full Form-International Banking Unit

 IBUs play a **significant role** in offshore banking and financial markets.
 Their key functions include:

-• These banking units enable swift cross-border transactions for corporate and private clients.
+- International Remittances and Payment Solutions: IBUs enable swift **cross-border transactions** and process large-value **international wire transfers** for corporate and private clients.

 Benefits of International Banking Units